Impact of Amplitude and Phase Damping Noise on Quantum Reinforcement Learning: Challenges and Opportunities: Introduction

 Quantum Machine Learning (QML) is a rapidly growing field within quantum technologies that seeks to perform machine learning tasks more efficiently than classical supercomputers in terms of time, space, and energy resources \cite{BiamonteNature, Schuld2021,MelnikovReview,LamataReview2,Wang_2024}.
 Leveraging quantum superposition and entanglement, the goal is to enable a more scalable implementation of various machine learning algorithms using quantum computers~\cite{NielsenChuang2000}.

 A major challenge in quantum computing, which also affects QML, is the fragility of highly entangled many-body quantum states.
 These states are susceptible to interactions with unintended quantum systems, leading to decoherence and the loss of computational properties necessary to solve a given problem.
 However, an emerging perspective in QML explores decoherence and dissipation not only as an obstacle but also as a potential resource for enhancing quantum learning~\cite{Ghasemian2021,Ghasemian2022,Ghasemian2023,OliveraAtencio2023,Domingo2023,Sannia2024,OliveraAtencio2023_2}.
 This approach is motivated by the fact that effective learning, both classical and quantum, often requires some form of nonlinearity.
 Since isolated quantum systems evolve linearly (i.e., unitarily), some form of coupling---whether through quantum measurement (projective, weak, etc.) or dissipative and/or dephasing processes governed by a master equation (Markovian or non-Markovian)---may play a crucial role in enabling richer learning dynamics.
+In this context, recent work has shown that carefully tuned amplitude, phase, and depolarizing noise can improve the performance of variational quantum algorithms, further supporting the idea that noise can be harnessed as a useful feature in QML~\cite{Somogyi2024}.

 In previous works, we have explored the role of thermal dissipation in QML protocols~\cite{OliveraAtencio2023}.
 Our findings indicate that, rather than being purely detrimental, thermal dissipation can sometimes enhance the learning process.
 In this paper, we build upon this research by specifically analyzing phase damping noise (PDN) and amplitude damping noise (ADN) in a protocol of quantum reinforcement learning.
 By investigating these types of noise, we aim to deepen the understanding of when and how these types of noise can be beneficial in quantum learning protocols.